B. Superintendent's Compendium

 NPS Law Enforcement Park Rangers enforce the requirements of the United State Code, 36 CFR, and this Superintendent’s Compendium.

-7. Penalties for Not Adhering to Compendium Requirements
+7. Penalties for Not Adhering to the Compendium Requirements

 8. Comments on the Compendium